-- Riding Donkeys In Italy’s Monti Sibillini National Park – When visiting Monti Sibillini National Park, be sure to ride a donkey through the beautiful Castelluccio Plateau.
+- Riding Donkeys In Italy’s Monti Sibillini National Park – When visiting Monti Sibillini National Park, ride a donkey through the beautiful Castelluccio Plateau.

-- The Skull Cathedral In Otranto May Be The Most Scary Place In the World – Otranto Cathedral has a dark and mysterious history, with a large tile floor mosaic with unknown meaning and an altar of skulls from 800 murdered martyrs.
+- The Skull Cathedral In Otranto May Be The Scariest Place In the World – Otranto Cathedral has a dark and mysterious history, with a large tile floor mosaic with unknown meaning and an altar of skulls from 800 murdered martyrs.